Skip to content

 AI.

 i.
 Such course policy should set clear expectations about the use of GenAI tools and should provide rationale for how and when they can be used in the course.
 For example, GenAI tools can be helpful in other contexts by encouraging critical thinking and improving the quality of the deliverables for other assignments, yet for some assignments, it may be appropriate to prohibit the use of GenAI tools when the assignment is meant to assess learning of foundational concepts.
-(Examples can be found on the CTL’s AI Resource Page) - Assignments.
-Assignments in which generative AI is integrated or allowed should clearly state the parameters of such use.
-These parameters should include:
+(Examples can be found on the CTL’s AI Resource Page)

 i.
 Disclosure that the content was generated by AI